 Arriving in Singapore to arrange our visas for India, we weren’t expecting much of the Perak Hotel, knowing it was at the lower end of the price bracket (which is still expensive enough by South-East Asian standards).
 But once in Little India, we said to each other ‘even if the Lodge is a nightmare, the neighborhood is warm, colorful and charming so we will just spend our days hopping from one Indian restaurant to another’.

 But Perak Hotel proved to be a pearl.
 A warm welcome in a beautiful former shop house, with blue blinds and a spotlessly clean charming little room.
 Customer service isn’t just a marketing term at the Perak.
 When we mentioned that the mattresses were a bit too soft for the Photographer’s back, they simply… changed the mattresses!
-Jamais vu.
+Jamais vu

 The decoration is simple but charming.
 Former visitors must have thought so too, because a discrete list points out the price of the bed runners and the cushions, in case guests would want to ‘take them home as a souvenir’.
 But that list doesn’t state a price for the biggest treasure of the hotel.
 That part of the hotel you’d just love to take home with you because it is so fabulously improving the quality of your life: J., the Philippinan front desk officer.